cobbzilla/hokeylization/README.md

 For the adventurous: when processing files in a directory, you can pass the `-F` / `--filter` option to filter the output before it is written to the filesystem

-The value of this option must be a JS file that exports a function named `filter`
+The value of this option must be a path to a JS file that exports a function named `filter`

-The `filter` function must be `async`, as `await` will be called upon it
+The `filter` function must be `async` because `await` will be called upon it

 Before files are written to disk, the entire file contents will be passed to the `filter` function as a string